Is Gen AI Approaching Bubble Territory?

 The Bottom Line

-We're in a bubble, but it's a productive bubble.
+The bubble is real.
+So is the work underneath it.
 Unlike crypto or the metaverse, AI is actually solving real problems for real users right now.

 The crash will come.
 The hype will fade.
 The tourist money will move to the next shiny object.